sct-pipeline/bavaria-quebec/README.md

 ## Data collection and organization
 ### Background Information

-In this project, we use the [Spinal Cord Toolbox] (https://github.com/spinalcordtoolbox/spinalcordtoolbox) to analyze both, brain and spinal cord for multiple sclerosis research questions.
+In this project, we use the [Spinal Cord Toolbox](https://github.com/spinalcordtoolbox/spinalcordtoolbox) to analyze both, brain and spinal cord for multiple sclerosis research questions.
 The MS brain database has been curated by various PhD students of the lab at TUM and various pipelines, such as CAT12, LST and Freesurfer have been employed to analyze the data.
 Similarly, this project aims to create a spinal cord database to provide the possibility of large-scale analysis of spinal cord lesions, and the joined analysis with the brain.

+### BIDS compliance

+Originally, the datasets and cohort have not complied with the BIDS standard.
+The conversion to BIDS is specific to each cohort and dataset, as the workflow for different sequences differs and due to the fact that medical doctors and students have segmented lesions in different ways.
+We attempt to gather all of the scripts related to the conversion in [BIDS Tools](https://github.com/jqmcginnis/bids_tools) and describe the newly introduced BIDS conventions in this repository.

 ### Brain Dataset